dreammmr/paper-color-picker/README.md

-##&lt;paper-video&gt;
+##&lt;paper-color-picker&gt;

-`paper-video` is a material design styled video player.
-It contains a video placed in the top and controls in the bottom.
-User can fully customize the controllers and the events.
+`paper-color-picker` is a Polymer 1.0 form element for the color picker.
+It opens a default system color picker and immediately updates his own value when the value is changing.
+It has a small bar in the bottom of it, which is showing you the current color you've selected.

 [Live Example](http://spacee.xyz/polymer-components/paper-color-picker/demo.html)